The Hershey CC has 45 holes of golf located on the east side of Hershey about 30 minutes east of downtown Harrisburg.

-The West Course plays above and through the old downtown area of Hershey and in fact you could end up in Milton Hershey's estate, the High Point Mansion's backyard.
-This par-73 course has tree-lined fairways, small, soft greens, and numerous water and sand hazards.
-It has played host to numerous LPGA and PGA tournaments, including the 1940 PGA Championship, won by Byron Nelson, and the LPGA’s Lady Keystone Open for almost 20 years.
-At 6,860 yards, the West Course has a rating of 72.6 and slope of 130.
-It was designed by Maurice McCarthy in 1930.
+The West Course plays above and through the old downtown area of Hershey, in fact you could end up in Milton Hershey's High Point Mansion's backyard on one hole.
+This par-73 course has tree-lined fairways, small, soft greens with numerous water hazards and sand bunkers.
+It has played host to numerous LPGA and PGA tournaments, including the 1940 PGA Championship won by Byron Nelson as well as the LPGA’s Lady Keystone Open for almost 20 years.
+At 6,860 yards, the West Course has a course rating of 72.6 and slope of 130, but with three shorter tees and was designed by Maurice McCarthy in 1930.

 The East course was designed by George Fazio in 1969 and is a solid parkland style of design through tree lined fairways with heavy bunkering along the fairways and greens and three lakes coming into play.
 There's a variety of tee boxes with the tips playing to 7,061 yards with a course rating of 74.5 and a 136 slope.

 Spring Creek, designed by Maurice McCarthy, is a par 33 short course at 2,200 yards from the tips with postage stamps for greens and tight tree lined fairways and Spring Creek snaking through the golf course.

 No golf course reviews have been submitted on this course.